 Erratic movement | Sensor noise | Use filtering in code |

-Arduino resets | Power drop | Use separate motor battery |
+Arduino resets | Power drop | Use a separate motor battery |

 ( A Gesture Controlled Robot is an intelligent robotic system that moves based on human hand gestures instead of traditional control methods like buttons, joysticks, or remote controls.
 This system enables natural and intuitive interaction between humans and machines, making robot operation more flexible and user-friendly.